 This unique salad recipe is perfect for gatherings where you want something healthy, filling, and delicious, especially during hot weather.

-The chickpeas add a satisfying protein punch, while the carrots keep things light and refreshing.
+The chickpeas add a satisfying protein punch, and the dressing and parsley keep things light and refreshing.

-And don't forget about the fresh herbs and toasted almonds on top - they add that extra bit of texture and flavor that takes this salad to the next level.
+I especially like the toasted almonds on top and bits of dried fruit throughout - they add that extra bit of texture and flavor that takes this salad to the next level.

 How to assemble a Moroccan carrot salad